grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/locating-elements.md

 # Locating elements for E2E tests

-Ever since Grafana 7.0.0, end-to-end tests in Grafana have relied on selectors defined in the [`@grafana/e2e-selectors`](https://github.com/grafana/grafana/tree/main/packages/grafana-e2e-selectors) package to locate elements in the Grafana UI.
+Since Grafana 7.0.0, end-to-end tests in Grafana have relied on selectors defined in the [`@grafana/e2e-selectors`](https://github.com/grafana/grafana/tree/main/packages/grafana-e2e-selectors) package to locate elements in the Grafana UI.

 Locating Grafana UI elements can be challenging because the selector may be defined on either the `aria-label` attribute or the `data-testid` attribute.
 In the beginning, the selectors used the `aria-label` attribute, but now most selectors have been migrated to use the `data-testid` attribute instead.